The-Blockchain-Company/bcc-node/doc/reference/simple-scripts.md

 #### Step 3 - construct and submit a transaction (tx) to the script address

-To construct and submit a tx to send dafi to the script address, construct the transaction body:
+To construct and submit a tx to send bcc to the script address, construct the transaction body:

 ```bash